MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-F-Drug-Testing-Laboratories/section-40.111.md

 (c) You must also release information to appropriate parties as provided in §§ 40.329 and 40.331.

-(d) As a laboratory, you must transmit an aggregate statistical summary of the data listed in Appendix C to this part to DOT on a semi-annual basis.
-The summary must be sent by January 31 of each year for July 1 through December 31 of the prior year; it must be sent by July 31 of each year for January 1 through June 30 of the current year.
+(d) As a laboratory, you must transmit an aggregate statistical summary listed in appendix E of this part for each specimen type for which you conduct testing to DOT on a semi-annual basis.
+The summary must be sent by January 31 of each year for July 1 through December 31 of the prior year.
+It must be sent by July 31 of each year for January 1 through June 30 of the current year.
+If you withdraw or are removed from NLCP's laboratory certification during a reporting period, you must provide the aggregate statistical summary to the DOT-regulated employers and to ODAPC for the last reporting period in which you conducted DOT-regulated testing.

 [65 FR 79526, Dec.
-19, 2000, as amended at 73 FR 35971, June 25, 2008]
+19, 2000, as amended at 73 FR 35971, June 25, 2008; 88 FR 27645, May 2, 2023]